MustBeArt/LAIR/README.md

 ## Use with non-Pro Backplane

 If your RC-2014 doesn't support the Enhanced Bus from the RC-2014 Backplane Pro, you can still use LAIR&nbsp;Pro.
 If you don't need to use the inverse assembler, no special steps are necessary.
 Of course, you won't see any information on any of the signals from the Enhanced Bus.
-You won't need Pod&nbsp;3 or Pod&nbsp;4.

 In order to run the inverse assembler, you'll need to hook up the RFSH signal.
 Use the regular individual wires connector on Pod&nbsp;3 (not the termination adapter).
 Connect the ground wire to a convenient ground on your RC-2014.
 Connect the ```L``` clock wire to the RFSH signal on your Z80.
 If your Z80 CPU board has the Enhanced Bus, you can clip onto pin 19 on the Enhanced Bus connector.
 Otherwise, you can clip directly onto the RFSH/ signal right on the Z80 chip (pin 28 on the usual DIP package).